Avoid These 17 Startup Marketing Mistakes

 Mistake #12 - Having inadequate focus on the user experience

-Startups can easily end up with poor user experience (UX) as a result of trying to keep costs down; money is always a problem when you're starting.
-Rather than investing everything in making your product as shiny and pretty as possible, make sure it functions.
-This may seem intuitive, but you'd be amazed how often this mistake is made.
-If the UX is not good, you're not going to make it anyway, so none of your marketing efforts will matter.
+Startups can easily end up with poor user experience (UX) due to trying to keep costs down; money is always a problem when starting.
+Ensure it functions rather than investing everything in making your product as shiny and pretty as possible.
+This may seem intuitive, but you'd be amazed at how often this mistake is made.
+If the UX is not good, you won't make it anyway, so none of your marketing efforts will matter.

 Mistake #13 - Neglecting clear calls-to-action when they're needed

-You are seeking to get exposure for your startup and position yourself to be top of mind to the consumers in your niche.
-Be intentional as to what you want your viewer to get from your content and, in turn, do with it.
+You seek exposure for your startup and position yourself to be top of mind to the consumers in your niche.
+Be intentional about what you want your viewer to get from your content and, in turn, do with it.
 Do you want them to share your content on social media, leave a comment, or both?
-Are you going to be asking for a bit of their information in exchange for deeper content like an e-book?
-Make sure your call to action lines up with the content you've created and by following through with it, your customers will get something that's worth their time.
+Are you asking for some of their information in exchange for deeper content like an e-book?
+Make sure your call to action lines up with the content you've created, and by following through with it, your customers will get something worth their time.

 Mistake #14 - Going in blind with your blog

 You need a blog to get off the ground.
 But you need a solid plan to avoid wasting time and money (this goes back to Mistake #1).
-Generate an editorial calendar that details your content, making sure it includes delivery dates, target persona, and stage in the buyer’s journey.
+Generate an editorial calendar that details your content, including delivery dates, target persona, and stage in the buyer's journey.

 Mistake #15 - Thinking only in terms of blog post content